emr75/SmartHouseholdScheduler/README.md

 ## 1. Download SQLite JDBC Driver

-Download the SQLite JDBC jar file and place it inside the `lib` folder:
+Download the SQLite JDBC jar file and place it inside the `ReferencedLibraries` folder:

 ```text
 sqlite-jdbc-xxxxx.jar